laravel/pulse/docs.md

 <a name="application-usage-card"></a>
 #### Application Usage

-The `<livewire:pulse.usage />` card displays the top 10 users making requests to your application, dispatching jobs, and experiencing slow routes.
+The `<livewire:pulse.usage />` card displays the top 10 users making requests to your application, dispatching jobs, and experiencing slow requests.

 If you wish to view all usage metrics on screen at the same time, you may include the card multiple times, specifying the `type` attribute: